 After you click on the "T" your KDSpy dashboard will switch to the book tracking feature:

-Click on the Green "Track SalesRank" button and KDSpy will switch to it's tracking page where you can track your competitor's book bestseller rank every day.
+Click on the Green "Track SalesRank" button and KDSpy will switch to it's tracking page where you can track your competitor's book bestseller rank for 30 days.